 Moz is one of the internets original SEO companies and while many pretenders to the throne of “best SEO tool” have come and gone, Moz Pro still ranks up there.
 The company even invented the Domain Authority and Page Authority metrics that pretty much every other tool uses or references.

-Moz created a genre and have tons of experience and data.
+Moz created a genre and has tons of experience and data.
 That’s why the Moz SEO toolbar is a mine of information for anyone researching competitors in the SERPs.
 Just install the extension and get real-time metrics on every URL in search engine results.

 The toolbar inserts the Domain Authority (DA) and Page Authority (PA) metrics as well as the number of referring links into the search results page so you can quickly see how competitive the space is based on the search keyword.

 You need an account with Moz but it’s free to register.
 The premium version gives you keyword difficulty scores.
 One of the best on-page SEO tools you must install.

 SEO Scout started life as an AB testing tool but has now expanded to a full SEO suite.
 The free SEO tool extension is similar to the Detailed offering but you get some extra SEO metrics and analysis tools.